 For fifty years, since around the time of the six-day war in 1967, the area has been an active war zone.
 However, the Halo Trust, a British anti-mine organisation is making good progress in clearing the estimated 6,500 mines and booby traps that surround the holy site.

-On the Jordanian side of the river, where we were, tours depart every half-hour.
-A small rickety bus took us to the beginning of the walk where we meandered along a walking track past ancient steps down to the original the river.
+On the Jordanian side of the River Jprdan, tours depart every half-hour.
+A small rickety bus took us to the beginning of the walk where we meandered along a track past ancient steps down to the original the river.
 This is where it is believed Jesus was baptised.
-The Jordan River now flows just a few hundred metres from the baptismal site, as it has changed direction over time.
+The River Jordan now flows just a few hundred metres from the baptismal site, as it has changed direction over time.

 This is the site of the baptism of Jesus, on the River Jordan

-Further along the walking track a golden-roofed Greek Orthodox church stands near a wooden platform leading to the murky Jordan River.
+Further along the walking track a golden-roofed Greek Orthodox church stands near a wooden platform leading to the murky River Jordan.
 The river is little more than a creek lined with reeds and was dirty and uninviting.
 Despite signs warning against getting baptised in the river or even getting close to it, you’ll see Christian pilgrims doing exactly that.

 While I stood there several people immersed themselves, some in ordinary clothing, others wearing white robes.
 This is the only place where civilians can currently touch the Jordan River in Jordan, as the remainder runs through a military no-man’s land.